 This course will offer a broad overview of historical and contemporary issues in Latin American and Caribbean Studies.
 Special attention will be paid to the experiences of Latin American and Caribbean peoples; national, ethnic, and racial identities; waves of migration within the region and beyond; and US-Latin American and Caribbean relations.
 The course will draw on interdisciplinary materials, including scholarly articles, and fiction.
-1 c.u.

-LAC 120 SPANISH LANGUAGE AND CULTURE II (Also SPA 120)
+LAC 120 SPANISH LANGUAGE AND CULTURE II

+(Also SPA 120)

 Further development of language skills to broaden awareness and increase appreciation of the culture.
-1 c.u.

 Prerequisite: LAC/SPA 110 or two years of high school Spanish or consent of the Instructor.

-LAC 125 FRENCH LANGUAGE AND CULTURE II (Also FRN 125)
+LAC 125 FRENCH LANGUAGE AND CULTURE II

+(Also FRN 125)

-Further development of language skills to broaden awareness and increase appreciation of the culture.
-1 c.u.
+Further development of language skills to broaden awareness and increase appreciation of

 Prerequisite: FRN/LAC 115 or two years of high school French or consent of the Instructor.